1ryyann/DASC3240_FinalProject/README.md

 - **Variables:** 13 clinical features
 - **Target:** Heart disease diagnosis (binary: Disease / No Disease)

-## 📝 License
+##  License

 **Dataset:** Creative Commons Attribution 4.0 International (CC BY 4.0)

-This license allows you to:
+This license allows to:
-- **Share** — copy and redistribute the material in any format
+- Share (copy and redistribute the material in any format)
-- **Adapt** — remix, transform, and build upon the material for any purpose
+- Adapt (remix, transform, and build upon the material for any purpose)
-- **Requirement** — you must give appropriate credit to the UCI Machine Learning Repository and the original authors
+- Requirement (must give appropriate credit to the UCI Machine Learning Repository and the original authors)

 **Code:** MIT License